ServiceMaster Restoration By Simons – Useful Cleaning Tips For Chicago Business – Commercial Cleaning & Disaster Restoration Chicago

 Do you know the right “bottom line questions” to ask?
 Here are some important ones:

-• OSHA Compliance.
-If the contractor isn’t compliant, YOU might be held responsible for liability to injuries to cleaning workers or tenants.
+- OSHA Compliance.
+If the contractor isn’t compliant, YOU might be liable for injuries to cleaning workers or tenants.

-• Performance Guarantees.
-While “guaranteed clean” might seem a hard-to-define concept, a real professional can provide you with a guarantee of performing specific functions to a specific level.
-That shows their confidence in meeting your expectations.
+- Performance Guarantees.
+While “guaranteed clean” might seem a hard-to-define concept, a real professional can guarantee that they will perform specific functions to a specific level.
+This shows their confidence in meeting your expectations.

-• Good Communication.
-The contractor will need to communicate with you, and perhaps with all your tenants.
-Make sure it is someone you CAN talk to and build understanding and trust.
+- Good Communication.
+The contractor will need to communicate with you and perhaps with all your tenants.
+Make sure it is someone you can talk to and build understanding and trust with.
 If you want the best quality, get involved and provide feedback to a contractor.

 Carpets make up a great deal of your building’s interior, and replacement can be costly.
 Consider these factors when it’s time to replace your carpets.